Bionus/imgbrd-grabber/README.md

 * Rename already downloaded images

 ## Default sources
-You can add additional sources very easily, but here's a shot list of some sources that are included and supported by default: Danbooru, Gelbooru, yande.re, Shimmie, e621, Konachan, rule34, safebooru, behoimi, Zerochan...
+You can add additional sources very easily, but here's a short list of some sources that are included and supported by default: Danbooru, Gelbooru, yande.re, Shimmie, e621, Konachan, rule34, safebooru, behoimi, Zerochan...

 ## Compilation
 See the [Compilation](https://github.com/Bionus/imgbrd-grabber/wiki/Compilation) wiki page to know how to build Grabber.